 We continued along until we came to Saint-Chély-du-Tarn.
 It’s a little bit hidden to get to the village (after a small tunnel there’s a small road on the right hand side [we’re talking an EXTREME right] that will take you across a bridge to the village), but it’s a definite must-see.
 We were the ONLY humans we saw walking around and you could hear the waterfalls and the wind while walking through fresh snow.
 It was cold, peaceful, and just stunning.
-We’d been told there was a small, hidden church between houses, which was so quaint.
+We’d read there was a small, hidden church between houses, which was so quaint.
 Pictures of all are below.

 I tried to get a photo of the town with the bridge (below) as we were returning to the main road, but the lighting wasn’t quite right.
 However, if you are a person looking to take some gorgeous photos without people to be found (anywhere), I’d recommend coming here in January.
 Sure, it’s cold, sure it’s tricky to find food/restaurants, but you’ll get some amazing shots.

 Next on our drive was Saint-Enimie, where it was recommended we could grab a nice lunch before heading toward Meyrueis.
 We saw a number of cars, a couple of people, but almost everything had a sign on the door that said, “Fermeture annuelle.”
 Even the tourist office was closed for the weekend.
 We wandered around the town for a while, in search of a restaurant (and happy we’d bought that extra chocolatine earlier).
 We passed some others we thought were tourists (like us) and then found a local carrying a bag.
 After about 10 minutes we finally found the one restaurant that was open in the town and after we’d been sitting for about 5 minutes noticed that EVERYONE who was there (and that we’d seen) eventually showed up.
 We had a nice steak/frites/salad menu lunch, and it was pretty tasty.
 After refueling, we made our way toward Meyrueis.